 It’s a bigger life, a happier life, an expanded life,

 and a hell of a lot more interesting life.”

 – Elizabeth Gilbert

 Why you should read this book

-This book gave me some insights, maybe even approval, that I’d been looking for for years.
-After graduating from Art School, I felt like I had to live up to my title and earn my money with my creativity.
+Big Magic gave me some insights, maybe even approval, that I’d been looking for for years.
+After graduating from Art School, I felt like I had to live up to my title and earn my money as a designer.
 Not being able to do so made me feel like a failure.
-Thankfully I followed my heart and decided that I love being creative but not in a professional way.
-I prefer to express my creativity during my leisure time, as you can see.
-Reading this book reassured me of how I want to use my creativity; without any expectations but with a lot of fun.
+Thankfully I followed my heart and decided that I love being creative but my creativity doesn’t necessarily have to bring food to my table.
+I can earn money with a less creative job, a job I might even really like.
+Even though I do have a creative job right now, reading this book reassured me of how I want to use my creativity; without any expectations but with a lot of fun!